RitaBu/cospaces-scripts/AnimalHearingGame/README.md

 # Animal Hearing Game

-> A game where you have to recognize certain animal sounds and select the associated animal.
+> A game where you have to recognize certain animal sounds and select the corresponding animal.

 ## Project location